 For information on how to get back a license that has been suspended or revoked in West Virginia, contact one of the DMV Regional Offices located throughout the state.

 Disabled person parking placards and license plates can be issued to drivers with impaired mobility if a licensed medical practitioner certifies the condition.

 The placards and plates are available for those who:

 To obtain a disabled placard or plate:

 The DMV website has a wealth of information for West Virginia drivers, including licensing and vehicle registration requirements.

-Spanish, and includes safe driving tips and a complete explanation of local rules of the road.
+Of special interest is the downloadable “Driver’s Licensing Handbook,” available in English, Japanese, and Spanish, and includes safe driving tips and a complete explanation of local rules of the road.

 You can use Nolo’s Lawyer Directory to find a local lawyer experienced in representing older people who need help with auto accidents or traffic tickets in West Virginia.